Committed to Providing a Diverse, Inclusive, and Welcoming Environment for All Students

 Diversity of culture, thought, and viewpoint is necessary for growth, in individuals and societies.
 Diversity expands our potential to develop solutions to global challenges and teaches us how to be agile thinkers and learners.

 With a commitment to diversity, Northeastern’s College of Engineering offers several programs to welcome, support and create opportunity for all talented students from all around the world and with a variety of backgrounds.
 We also proactively engage younger students with several outreach programs to bring awareness of the exciting field of engineering and encourage the next generation.
 Our efforts are supported by a Diversity, Equity, and Inclusion Council made up of representatives from across the college, including administrators, faculty, and students.
 In 2017, the Dean of the College of Engineering signed the ASEE Engineering Dean’s Council Diversity Pledge, and in 2019 the College was selected as a recipient of the ASEE Diversity Recognition Program- Bronze level.
+In 2020, Northeastern became the only NACME (National Action Council for Minorities in Engineering) university partner in Massachusetts.

 “Through the Women in Engineering Program and organizations such as the Society of Women Engineers, our students receive a continuum of formal and informal support.”Rachelle Reisberg, assistant dean of Enrollment Management and Retention